There are no products in your shopping cart.

 You may get your first invite up to 6 months before you turn 25 – if you do, you don’t have to wait to book an appointment.

-The number of cases of under-25s diagnosed with cervical cancer is likely to fall even further over the next 10 years thanks to the human papillomavirus (HPV) vaccine.
+The number of under-25s diagnosed with cervical cancer is likely to fall even further over the next 10 years thanks to the human papillomavirus (HPV) vaccine.

 Research suggests that the risks of offering cervical screening under the age of 25 outweigh the benefits.
 When you are under 25, it is common to have changes in the cells of your cervix (abnormalities) and these usually go away by themselves.